A gold IRA (Individual Retirement Account) is a special account that allows approved gold to be held within a portfolio as a retirement investment.

 The Certified Gold Exchange also has a comprehensive list of Gold IRA Custodians where you can find a reputable company to work with.

-A gold IRA account offers investors excellent diversification opportunities and is a sound investment for investors who want to secure their wealth.
+A gold IRA account offers investors excellent diversification opportunities and is a sound investment for investors who want to secure their wealth and hedge against inflation.

-It is a particularly good investment for the retirement investor because it is not backed by currency and is thus not subject to the fluctuations in the value of the dollar.
+It is a particularly good investment for the retirement investor because it is not backed by currency and is thus not subject to the fluctuations in the value of the dollar or the stock market like mutual funds and exchange-traded funds (ETFs) are.

 There are analysts who predict that gold could hit $5,000 per ounce within the next 10 years and mining companies who predict that all gold deposits will be completely mined within the next 20 years.

-These predictions indicate that the sooner you invest in IRA-approved gold and other precious metals, the better.
-Now is the perfect time to hold gold as an asset in a gold IRA account.
+These predictions indicate that the sooner you invest in IRA-approved gold gold bullion and other physical metals, the better.
+Now is the perfect time to hold gold as an asset in a gold IRA account, instead of paper assets.